gitnirajky/AzureDataFactory/README.md

 #1.1 Authentication Method: Managed Identity

 Managed identity is great way to authentication data facory to connect to resources as you dont have to store connection string/key in code.
-Azure Data factory supports MI authenication.
+Azure Data factory supports MI authenication (you dont have create an identity separately).
 Managed Identity can directly authenicate with SQL server database.

     --Setting up managed identoty permissions in Azure Sql database